Cops rescue transsexual doc begging in TN, help realise her dream | Entertainment

 Only recently she landed in the midst of transgenders to beg as she had no means to sustain herself, after being sacked from a hospital here.
 The surprised inspector then took up the case of the transsexual doctor with her superiors, to extend all possible help.

-For her part Kavitha provided her a stethoscope and a doctors coat.
-"I don't see any problem in changing her records with the MCI.
-Her rights can't be denied.
+For her part inspector Kavitha provided her a stethoscope and a doctors coat.
+Kalki Subramaniam, a noted transgender activist said, "I don't see any problem in changing her records with the MCI (updating the gender change).
+Her rights can't be denied."
+As a first step she has to notify the name and gender change in the gazette which would help her go ahead with the rest of the process to establish her new identity, she said.

 - READ MORE ON: